 The Government emphasises that schools are required to ensure that key ‘British values’ are taught in all UK schools.
 The Government set out its definition of British values in the 2011 Prevent Strategy.

-At Airthrie we promote the fundamental British values which are:
+At Dean Close Airthrie we promote the fundamental British values which are:

-Throughout the school each classroom displays their own class rules and our Airthrie Values.
+Throughout the school each classroom displays their own class rules and our values.
 Each class in Key Stage 2 votes for their School Council Representative and these pupils are the ‘voice of the class’ during meetings.

 We invest a great deal of time in creating a positive and nurturing ethos in our school, so that all members of our community are in a safe environment where choices and freedoms are encouraged.
 In PSHE lessons we support pupils in recognising how to exercise these freedoms safely.
 We promote the UN Rights of the Child and the Gloucestershire Healthy Living and Learning PinK curriculum.